bruhspicy/CountingMacro/README.md

 # CountingMacro
 A counting macro

-Uses JFrame to add an interactable feature \n
+Uses JFrame to add an interactable feature

 First use of multithreading